Frequently Asked Questions

 A: Of course not!
 Tutoring turns Bs into As!
 Why be satisfied with a B when you can earn an A?
 Many students get help, some on a one-time "I don't get this chapter" basis, while others come every week.
 In fact, many tutors tutor each other.

 Q: Do you have access to databases?

-A: You can access the database through the library website.
-PLEASE read at least two paragraphs before you print your article to make sure it is what you need.
+A: You can access databases through the library website.
+Please read at least two paragraphs before you print your article to make sure it is what you need.
 Don't kill any more trees than you have to!

 Q: How often are Learning Center tutors available?

 A: There is a professional tutor available nearly every hour we are open.
 In addition, we have trained peer tutors.
 Please check in the Center for subjects tutored and times available.
 Subject-area tutors are there to supplement the help that is available from the instructor and any departmental tutors.
 Their services are provided free for all MacMurray students.